Skip to content

 Many people, including federal politicians, theatrical performers and members of the royal family travelled on the line.

-They enjoyed the first hot showers ever installed in a rail carriage, ate meals in the dining cars, sang along to the piano or had a quiet drink in the lounge car before resting in comfort in first-class sleeping cars.
+They enjoyed the innovation of hot showers installed in the rail carriage, ate meals in the dining cars, sang along to the piano or had a quiet drink in the lounge car before resting in comfort in first-class sleeping cars.

 The railway was not only for the wealthy.
 It also provided Australians with greater opportunities for recreational travel and helped Western Australia become a tourist destination.